drakkar1969/arch-install/ARCH-INSTALL-GUIDE.md

 > Note: this step is only required for non-US keyboards

-Make the keyboard layout permanent (replace `it` with your keymap):
+Make the keyboard layout permanent:

 ```bash
 echo KEYMAP=it > /etc/vconsole.conf
 ```

+Replace `it` with your keymap.

 ### 2. Configure Timezone